Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 * Minimum period part-time ('MPP'): This figure is calculated automatically from data entered into the Census form.
 It is calculated as follows:

-To determine the MPP, divide 11 by the number of days in the RP and multiply this number by the number of days the student is enrolled to attend the school on a part-time basis during the RP.
+To determine the MPP, divide 11 by the number of days in the relevant period and multiply this number by the number of days the student is enrolled to attend the school on a part-time basis during the relevant period.
 The MPP must be rounded up to a whole number.

 Formula: MPP = PTD x (11/RP)

-PTD means the number of days during which a program or course of study, for which the student is enrolled, is taught in the relevant period.
+PTD means the number of days during which a program or course of study in which the student is enrolled, is taught in the relevant period.

 Example:

 Levi, a part-time student, is enrolled to attend a non-State school Tuesday to Friday of each week.
-The school opened on Monday, 23 January 2023, so the RP for that school is 24 days.
+The school opened on Monday, 22 January 2024, so the relevant period for that school is 24 days.
 For Levi, there are 19 days in his educational program over the RP.
 This is his PTD.

 MPP = 19 days x (11/24)